SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 setfacl -R -m g:sfu-statgen:rwX TestDir
 ```

 (note the capital X in the second `setfacl` command).
-Other members of the `sfu-statgen` datasharing
+Other members of the `sfu-statgen` data-sharing
 group can now work with `TestDir` and its contents as if they were their own.

 ## Unix groups